httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 {{?QUIC-TLS=RFC9001}}.

 The user agent leverages a TLS keying material exporter {{!KEY-EXPORT=RFC5705}}
-to generate a nonce which can be signed using the user's key.
+to generate a nonce which can be signed using the chosen key.
 The keying material exporter uses a label that starts with the characters "EXPORTER-HTTP-Unprompted-Authentication-" (see {{schemes}} for the labels and contexts used by each scheme).
 The TLS keying material exporter is used to